We get numerous phone calls about seat pans, so we decided

 Wrap as much as possible to protect from

-After the wax is on it's time to fiberglass.
+After the wax is applied it is time to start fiberglassing.
 Get your fiberglass mat ready before you begin.
 It will be easier and your pan will be stronger if you use small pieces about 5″ square.
 Pull small pieces off the larger piece by hand so the edges are shredded.

 With gloves,mask and eye wear on,